profile2

 -- David Hilbert

-I joined Dr. Walter Winter’s group at DESY in October 2022.
-In August 2022, I obtained my PhD in Physics at Penn State University, where I was mentored by Prof. Péter Mészáros and Prof. Kohta Murase.
+I joined ULB on October 1, 2025.
+Before that I worked at DESY as a postdoctoral researcher from October 2022 to September 2025.
+In August 2022, I obtained my PhD in Physics at Penn State University.
 Before that, I received my B.Sc. degree in Astronomy from Nanjing University in China.

 The AM3 software is finally public!
 Checkout the AM3 website and our recent paper on arXiv: